Are you dissatisfied with your body?

 Confront What You Don’t Like and Challenge It with Appreciation

 We all have negative thoughts about our bodies at one point or another; we’re human.
-The thing is – if not confronted – these thoughts and feelings are poison to our self-esteem and deeply affect our confidence and happiness.

 In my post, Are You A Bully?, I go into detail about a variety of negative thoughts, but the takeaway is recognizing how often these thoughts arise and confronting them with a positive challenge.